 Smoke alarms will not work without power.
-A battery must be connected to the device to maintain proper alarm operation if device AC power supply is cut off by an electrical fire, an open fuse or circuit breaker, or for any other reason.
+A battery must be connected to the smoke alarm to maintain proper device operation if

+AC power supply is cut off by an electrical fire, an open fuse or circuit breaker, or for any other reason.
 In the event of AC power failure, the battery will supply power for a minimum of 24 hours.

-Smoke alarms may not sense fire that starts where smoke cannot reach the devices such as in chimneys, in walls, on roofs, or on the other side of closed doors.
+Smoke alarms may not sense fire that starts where smoke cannot reach the units such as in chimneys, in walls, on roofs, or on the other side of closed doors.
 If bedroom doors are usually closed at night, smoke alarms should be placed in each bedroom as well as in the common hallway between them.